seeq12/seeq-email-addon/seeq/addons/email/condition_monitor/README.md

-**seeq-email-condition-monitor** is a Python project that hosts a Seeq Data Lab addons to enable email notifications triggered by Seeq conditions.
+**seeq-email-condition-monitor** is a Python project that hosts the **Condition Monitor Scheduler** Seeq Data Lab addon to enable email notifications triggered by Seeq conditions.

 ----

 # User Installation Requirements (Seeq Data Lab)

-If you want to install **seeq-email-condition-monitor** as a Seeq Add-on Tool, you will need:
+If you want to install the **Condition Monitor Scheduler** Seeq add-on, you will need:

 - Seeq Data Lab (>=R58)
 - Seeq administrator access